chipsalliance/chips-alliance-website/content/news/implementing-dual-core-lockstep-in-the-veer-el2-risc-v-core/index.md

 All tests for the DCLS module are executed within the [Cores-VeeR-EL2 Continuous Integration regression flow](https://github.com/chipsalliance/Cores-VeeR-EL2/blob/main/.github/workflows/test-regression-dcls.yml) covering AXI and AHB configurations of VeeR, as well as U-mode tests.

-### High-reliability computing for safety-critical systems
+### High-reliability computing for security and safety

-By boosting error detection, DCLS can greatly enhance the security and reliability of RISC-V-based systems, making it extremely difficult to interfere with their operation.
-If you’re looking at using a customized RISC-V core for your next safety-critical application, CHIPS Alliance’s VeeR EL2 with its DCLS implementation is definitely worth considering.
+DCLS can enhance the security and reliability of RISC-V-based systems, making it difficult to interfere with their operation.
+If you’re looking at using a customized RISC-V core for your next secure and/or safety-critical application, CHIPS Alliance’s VeeR EL2 with its DCLS implementation is definitely worth considering.

 Follow the [Caliptra](https://github.com/chipsalliance/caliptra) and [VeeR EL2](https://github.com/chipsalliance/Cores-VeeR-EL2) projects on GitHub and subscribe to [announce@chipsalliance.org](mailto:announce@chipsalliance.org) to stay on top of recent developments.